Gangster (2014 film): Premise

-Akbar Ali Khan is a powerful kingpin in Mangalore underworld, and shares his business with two other prominent kingpins, Samuel Pandhare alias Uncle Sam and Mani Menon.
+Akbar Ali Khan is a powerful crime boss in Mangalore underworld and shares his business with two other prominent kingpins, Samuel Pandhare alias Uncle Sam and Mani Menon.
 Under their rule, the city remains calm, until Anto, the grandson of Uncle Sam and a drug baron, decides to import contaminated drug vaccines from abroad to sell them at a very high rate.
-But Akbar opposes the plan, and Anto try to kill Akbar, but the plan fails when Akbar's wife Sana dies and Akbar gets brutal injuries.
-Akbar is saved by his uncle Hajikka and helps him to take revenge, with the helps of Vithura, Hajikka's henchmen and Akbar's lieutenant Michael, Akbar kills Uncle Sam and Mani.
-Akbar finally finds out through Vithura that Anto is hiding in a beach resort at Goa with a group of Russian mobsters.
-Akbar's men gets killed by the Russians and Akbar kills them, though he got injured by them and finally he brutally kills Anto using a Machete.
+But Akbar opposes the plan, and Anto tries to kill Akbar.
+The plan fails when Akbar's wife, Sana, dies and Akbar gets brutally injured.
+He is saved by his uncle, Hajikka, who helps him to take revenge, with the help of Vithura, Hajikka's henchmen, and Akbar's lieutenant, Michael.
+Akbar kills Uncle Sam and Mani.
+He finally finds out through Vithura that Anto is hiding in a beach resort at Goa with a group of Russian mobsters.
+Though injured, Akbar kills the Russians and eventually, Anto using a machete.